 It was Monday, and Neal, a fifth-year senior and defensive tackle for the Boilermakers, had just sat down for a virtual press conference.
 Still in his practice jersey, Neal wasted no time telling reporters exactly what was on his mind.

-When an Exponent reporter asked Neal what techniques he had used to help him recover from his long-lasting knee injury during the offseason, his response had nothing to do with football.
+When an Exponent reporter asked Neal what techniques had helped him to recover from his long-lasting knee injury during the offseason, his response had nothing to do with football.